 You or your Doctor may also submit a request for a Prescription Drug that is not on the Prescription Drug List based on exigent circumstances.
 Exigent circumstances exist if you are suffering from a health condition that may seriously jeopardize your life, health, or ability to regain maximum function, or if you are undergoing a current course of treatment using a drug not covered by the Plan.
 The Claims Administrator, on behalf of the Employer, will make a coverage decision within 24 hours of receiving your request.
-If the coverage of the Drug is approved, coverage of the Drug will be provided for the duration of the exigency.
-If coverage decision within 24 hours of receiving your request an external review by an IRO.
+If the coverage of the Drug is denied, you have the right to request an external review by an IRO.
 The IRO will make a coverage decision within 24 hours of receiving your request.
 If the IRO approves the coverage of the Drug, coverage of the Drug will be provided for the duration of the exigency.